 When you’re not studying, the University is a great place to hang out with friends, socialise, and have fun.
-Our campuses are filled with great places to eat and drink, from small bites and coffee in Dol.cHe Vita, to a-la-carte dining in Blandford’s.
+Our campuses are filled with great places to eat and drink, from small bites and coffee in Dol.cHe Vita to pub-style food at Mojo's bar.

-Even in halls, you’re never far away from something to eat.
+Even in halls, you’re never far away from somewhere to eat.
 Want to meet up with friends over a drink and a game of pool?
 From Park Eat to Ice House, we’ve got you covered.
-We also have a great nightlife to offer here at Reading, with various bars around campus, and the Students’ union - the biggest nightclub in reading.
+We also have a great nightlife to offer here at Reading, with various bars around campus, and the Students’ Union.

 The local area

-Reading station provides regular services to many parts of the country, including London (only a half an hour train ride!), Oxford, Cardiff, Bath, and Plymouth.
+Reading station provides regular services to many parts of the country, including London (only a half an hour train ride), Oxford, Cardiff, Bath, Plymouth and more!
 A 16-25 Railcard will get you a third off the price of an adult ticket, making your trips more affordable.
-Visit the National Rail and Railcard website for more details.
+Visit the National Rail website for more details.